psychokadse/dotfiles/README.md

 # About .dotfiles
 ## Description:
-Synchronizing my personal dotfiles and providing a reference for configuring my desktop according to my home machine.
+This repo synchronizes my personal dotfiles and provides a reference for configuring my desktop according to my home machine.
 To be used with GNU Stow on Arch Linux or distros based on Arch that provide pacman.

 ## Usage:
-1. Clone this repo into your stow directory (the parent directory should be the target directory)
+1. Clone this repo into your target directory so it can act as the stow directory
 2. Run `mkdir -p .config Pictures/wallpapers` in the target directory to create the required file structure
-3. Install the required packages and other dependencies (see below)
+3. Install the required packages and other dependencies ([see below](https://github.com/psychokadse/.dotfiles/edit/main/README.md#requires-packages))
 4. Make Zsh your default shell
 5. Remove any files that cause a conflict when stow is run (they'll be replaced by symlinks into .dotfiles)
 6. Run `stow .` in the stow directory